 What is the Purpose of Grief?

-Recently, while doing an interactive presentation on the topic of “Grief and Spirituality” I was asked what I thought the purpose of grief was.
+While doing an interactive presentation on the topic of “Grief and Spirituality” I was asked what I thought the purpose of grief was.
 Delving deeper into this question I have a few ideas to share with you.

 Even though grief is a natural response to a loss there are different perspectives to take into consideration with the question of the purpose of grief.